ambr3/-Ambr3Calendar/README.md

 A privacy-first, open-source calendar web app.
 All data stays on your device — no servers, no accounts, no tracking.

+Why PWA?
+I hate loads of installed apps on my phone, That simple

+Why make this?
+I dont use Caendars to store anything on my phone, but somtimes it just nice to know where a date lands on a day when plan planning things.
+Also added some important dates for extra info.

 ## Features

 - **100% Private** — events stored in localStorage, nothing leaves your device